The climate your ancestors came from shaped your nose

 Well, let's consider the nose.
 Whether or not there is an evolutionary basis for the wide variety in shape and size among humans has been of much debate among scientists for some time.
 The nose and surrounding sinuses have a distinct purpose—to warm, moisten, and filter the air we breathe.
 For this reason, scientists have thought that differences in the size and shape may have something to do with the climate a people developed in.

-Now, a study published in the journal PLOS Genetics lends valuable evidence to the notion.
+Now, a recent study published in the journal PLOS Genetics in 2017 lends valuable evidence to the notion.
 Nostril size varies remarkably from one population to the next.
 Those with wider nostrils according to this study, developed in warmer, wetter climates, while those with narrower nostrils developed in colder, dryer ones.
 Narrow nostrils are beneficial in cold climates because they can more effectively trap and heat the air before it's inhaled, and the opposite for wider nostrils in warmer climates.
 This is thought to be a trait passed down through natural selection.

 People from colder, drier climates tend to have smaller nostrils.